-JSI is supporting midwives in various contexts around the world, from strengthening pre-service training in Pakistan and providing innovative tools for midwives to use on-the-job in Myanmar, to building the capacity of midwifery and nursing training institutions and professional associations to contribute to improving the quality of health professional education in West Africa.
+JSI is supporting midwives in various contexts around the world, from strengthening pre-service training in Pakistan and providing innovative tools for midwives to use on-the-job in Myanmar, to creating a stronger health system in Burma, and building the capacity of midwifery and nursing training institutions and professional associations to contribute to improving the quality of health professional education in West Africa.

 JSI helped train midwifery students in Pakistan.